VMware vRealize Automation: Advanced Features and Troubleshooting [V8.x]

 • Use advanced VMware NSX-TTM Data Center networking features including NAT, routed networks, load

 balancers, security groups, and tags.

-• Use VMware Code Stream™ to integrate vRealize Automation with Kubernetes.
+• Describe various options to integrate vRealize Automation with Kubernetes

 • Create and use Ansible playbooks that integrate with vRealize Automation.

 • Configure security certificates in vRealize Automation from external Certificate Authorities.

 • Configure VMware NSX® Advanced Load Balancer™ to deploy VMware Identity Manager™ and vRealize

 • Describe the steps involved in VMware Identity Manager and vRealize Automation cluster deployment and

 • Describe the clustered deployment architecture, including Kubernetes pods and services.

 • Use vracli commands, log files, and VMware vRealize® Log Insight™ to troubleshoot vRealize Automation